Discrimination against Chinese Indonesians

 Discrimination against people of Chinese descent in Indonesia has been carried out since the time of the Dutch East India Company.
 Serious violence against Chinese people has occurred at irregular intervals since 1740, when the soldiers of the Dutch East India Company and other ethnic groups from Batavia killed up to 10,000 people of Chinese descent during the Chinezenmoord.
 The worst outbreaks took place in 1946-49 during the Indonesian National Revolution against Dutch rule.
 There were significant outbreaks in the early 1960s.
-Violence against Chinese also took place in 1965 after the failed coup attempt during anti-communist purges; the main target of the killings being Native Indonesian communists.
+Violence against Chinese also took place in 1965 after the failed coup attempt during anti-communist purges, though the main targets of the killings were Native Indonesian communists.
 In May 1998, many Chinese businesses were burned down and many Chinese girls and women were raped and murdered.